Leadership Communication Skills

 Sometimes communication, for good or ill, comes from not saying anything at all.
 A worker with a pink slip who has not been given clear reasons or thanked is likely to feel a lot more disgruntled than one who is treated like a human being.

 Therefore, it is very important to be clear about the way all workers are spoken to, and this will come from you as the leader, to filter down to managers and staff.
-Any forms of off-color jokes, bullying or aggressive tendencies should be discouraged at all times, and in all forms – including email and social media accounts, as well as face-to-face dealings between colleagues.
+Any forms of off-color jokes, bullying, or aggressive tendencies should be discouraged at all times, and in all forms – including email and social media accounts, as well as face-to-face dealings between colleagues.
 Even “harmless teasing” can be hurtful and seem bullying to some individuals.

 Following Up